espilab/Uno_i2c_term/README.md

 - (3) Using terminal software, connect the virtual COM port of the Arduino, set speed as 115200bps.
 - (4) Hit enter key and wait ">" prompt. "?" shows help menu.

+## note.
+As for I2C send(write) of Arduino Uno, default max data length is 32 bytes at once.

 (screen example)

 ![screen image](2025-04-29=15_57_34-COM14-TeraTermVT.png)